PRWP Reproducibility Protocol

 - Commit your progress to the Git repository with the commit message:

-Document these critical aspects as you prepare and run the package:
+Document these critical aspects as you run the package:

 renv.lock